- Heart Conditions

-Coronary heart disease, also known as coronary artery disease, is one of the top causes of death in the UK, and worldwide.
-It is a result of the build-up of fatty substances within the coronary arteries, causing blockages and the arteries to become narrow and rigid.
+The narrowing is a result of the build-up of fatty deposits within the coronary arteries – a process called ‘atherosclerosis’.
+The arteries become narrow and rigid, and can become blocked.
 This restricts blood flow to the heart, and the supply of oxygen and nutrients, which has a direct effect on the heart’s function.

 The following lifestyle factors can cause atherosclerosis to develop: